-Inheritance Tax
+Inheritance Tax (IHT)

-Trusts are chargeable to inheritance tax in their own right, and a return must be made to HMRC on each 10 year anniversary of the trust, and also when capital leaves the trust.
-The maximum rate of the inheritance charge on trusts is 6%, and as trusts also have their own Nil Rate Band, many trusts will have a lower tax rate, or no tax to pay at all.
+Trusts are chargeable to IHT in their own right, and a return may have to be made to HMRC on each 10-year anniversary of the trust, and also whenever capital leaves the trust.
+The maximum rate of the IHT charge on trusts is 6%.
+As trusts also have their own nil rate band, many trusts will have a lower tax rate, or no tax to pay at all.